Serving clients in Lowell, Tewksbury, Middlesex County, and Throughout Massachusetts

 If you have operated a vehicle without being licensed or unknowingly let your license expire and have been charged with this offense, please call my office for a free consultation, and to learn how I can help.

-To be guilty of this offense, the individual must operate a motor vehicle on a road which is dedicated to public use, as a highway, private roads under statutory authority, or park road.
+To be guilty of Driving Without a License, the individual must operate a motor vehicle on a road which is dedicated to public use, as a highway, private roads under statutory authority, or park road.

 Basically this means any operation of a motor vehicle by someone unlicensed, no matter where it takes place in the Commonwealth, can result in a charge of this crime.
 An owner of a vehicle who allows an unlicensed driver to operate their vehicle can also be held liable under this statute.
 The government does not have to show that the offender “knowingly” committed this offense.